dikortis/LetsTalkETC/Episodes/Episode_6.md

-you know a really big brawl with different opinions on the monetary policy and it's just I'm just glad that it's not that way that it's it's not that controversial there's not this big fight but that that's something on my mind and that's something other people
+you know a really big brawl with different opinions on the monetary policy and it's just I'm just glad that it's not that way that it's not that controversial there's not this big fight but that that's something on my mind and that's something other people